jahschwa/sibyl/README.md

 This is my personal XMPP bot made mostly for controlling XBMC on my Raspberry Pi.
 I find the `videos`, `seek`, `info`, `bookmark`, and `resume` commands to be very handy.
-This is tested on RaspBMC and OSMC, but should work on anything if you resolve the dependencies and setup python correctly.
-Sibyl does not support windows, although you could probably get it working via cygwin.
+This is tested on RaspBMC, OSMC, Ubuntu, and Windows 7, but should work on anything that runs python if you resolve the dependencies.
 Sibyl imports chat commands from python files in the directory specified by the `cmd_dir` config option, which by default is `cmds`.
 This repository comes with several plugins that most uers should find useful.
 For command explanations and